William P. Winchester: Career

-Known for his good business sense and outgoing personality Winchester was socially popular and a generous patron of the arts.
+Known for his sharp business sense and outgoing personality, Winchester was socially popular and a generous patron of the arts.

 In 1821, his father's firm expanded with the addition his son William, to become E. A. and W. Winchester of Boston.
 They were wholesale merchants and soap manufactures.
 In 1839 upon his father's death Col. Winchester took over as head of the family wholesale business which was also a provisioner for the U.S. Navy.
 He also held the position of a director of the Boston Exchange Company and the Merchants Bank of Boston.

 In October 1842, Winchester became Lieutenant colonel through his participation in the First Corps of Cadets, the organization originally formed as the bodyguard of the governor of Massachusetts in 1726.
 He commanded the corps from October 1842 to August 1844.
 The Corps presented Winchester with a silver pitcher and salver and commissioned a piece of music, Winchester’s Quick Step, which was performed in an 1843 parade and on his return from Europe in July 1844.